DYR206 Veterinary Nursing and Related Subjects

 - The ability to apply the knowledge and skills attained during the module.

 - Have a conscious attitude to own learning processes.

 Teaching methods and approach

-Teaching takes place primarily through lectures, but also demonstrations, practical exercises and time is set aside for some study groups.
+Teaching takes place primarily through lectures, but also demonstrations, practical exercises and time is set aside for some self study.

 Teaching materials and learning:

-Most lectures are posted on the student learning platform, some lecturers give hand-outs before the lecture, beyond that the students are requested to study the complete textbook of veterinary nursing and find other relevant literature in the library
+Most lectures are posted on the student learning platform (Canvas), some lecturers give hand-outs before the lecture, beyond that the students are requested to study "The Complete Textbook of Veterinary Nursing" and find other relevant literature at the Library.

-Completed 1st and 2nd semesters are required as well as some prior knowledge in the basic care of pets..
+Completed 1st and 2nd semester are required as well as some prior knowledge in the basic care of pets.

-There is no mandatory requirement for attendance at lectures, with the exception of lectures on Health and Safety and security procedures when handling horses.
+There is no mandatory requirement for attendance at lectures, with the exception of lectures on Health and Safety, preparation for external practice and practical x-ray.